clearlinux/clear-linux-documentation/source/clear-linux/tutorials/docker/docker.rst

 ********************************************

-`Kata Containers`_, is an open source project aiming to increase security of containers by using a hardware-backed virtual machine container runtime, rather than software namespace containers which are provided by the standard Docker *runc* runtime.
+`Kata Containers`_, is an open source project aiming to increase security of containers by using a hardware-backed virtual machine container runtime rather than software namespace containers that are provided by the standard Docker *runc* runtime.

 Clear Linux provides easy integration of the *kata-runtime* with Docker.
-More information on installing and using  the *kata-runtime*  can be found at :ref:`kata`
+More information on installing and using  the *kata-runtime* may be found at :ref:`kata`.

 .. note::